Three-dimensional Skyrme Hartree-Fock-Bogoliubov solver in coordinate-space representation: Introduction

 The basis-expansion method is efficient and has been successfully employed in large-scale calculations \cite{Erler2012a}.
 However, when it is applied to weakly-bound nuclei, the performance of this method deteriorates as huge configuration spaces are required to describe the asymptotic behavior of HFB solutions.
 Here, the approach of choice is the HFB framework formulated in the coordinate-space representation \cite{Dobaczewski1984,Dobaczewski1996,Dobaczewski2013}.

 The coordinate-space solvers constitute the second family of HFB codes.
-Examples of such solvers are: {\sc HFBRAD} \cite{Bennaceur2005} solves spherically symmetric HFB problem using finite differences; {\sc HFB-AX} \cite{Pei2008} is a 2D solver based on B-splines; {\sc SkyAx} \cite{Reinhard2020} is a highly optimized 2D Hartree-Fock (HF) + BCS code using the fast Fourier transform (FFT) method to compute derivatives; {\sc Sky3D} \cite{Maruhn2014,Schuetrumpf2018} is a 3D extension of {\sc SkyAx}; the predecessor of {\sc SkyAx} and {\sc Sky3D} is a 1D spherical HF+BCS code using five-point finite differences which was published first in \cite{Reinhard1991} and has meanwhile been developed into a full spherical HFB code {\sc Sky1D} \cite{PGHFBcodes}; the HFB extension of {\sc SkyAx} is {\sc Sky2D} \cite{PGHFBcodes}; {\sc EV8} solves the Skyrme HF+BCS equations using the imaginary time method on a 3D mesh that is limited to one octant by imposing time-reversal and spatial symmetries \cite{Bonche2005,Ryssens2015}; {\sc MOCCa} \cite{Ryssens2019,Scamps2021} is a Skyrme-HFB extension of {\sc EV8}; {\sc MADNESS-HFB} \cite{Pei2014} is a 3D HFB solver based on multi-resolution analysis and multi-wavelet expansion; {\sc LISE} is a 3D HFB solver \cite{Jin2021} employing the discrete variable representation (or Lagrange-mesh method) and fast Fourier transforms; and there are also 3D HFB solvers based on the contour integral of the Green's function using the shifted Krylov subspace method \cite{Jin2017,Kashiwaba2020}.
+Examples of such solvers are: {\sc HFBRAD} \cite{Bennaceur2005} solves spherically symmetric HFB problem using finite differences; {\sc HFB-AX} \cite{Pei2008} is a 2D solver based on B-splines; {\sc SkyAx} \cite{Reinhard2020} is a highly optimized 2D Hartree-Fock (HF) + BCS code using the fast Fourier transform (FFT) method to compute derivatives; {\sc Sky3D} \cite{Maruhn2014,Schuetrumpf2018} is a 3D extension of {\sc SkyAx}; the predecessor of {\sc SkyAx} and {\sc Sky3D} is a 1D spherical HF+BCS code using five-point finite differences which was published first in \cite{Reinhard1991} and has meanwhile been developed into a full spherical HFB code {\sc Sky1D} \cite{PGHFBcodes}; the HFB extension of {\sc SkyAx} is {\sc Sky2D} \cite{PGHFBcodes}; {\sc EV8} solves the Skyrme HF+BCS equations using the imaginary time method on a 3D mesh that is limited to one octant by imposing time-reversal and spatial symmetries \cite{Bonche2005,Ryssens2015}; {\sc MOCCa} \cite{Ryssens2019,Scamps2021,Scamps2021_2} is a Skyrme-HFB extension of {\sc EV8}; {\sc MADNESS-HFB} \cite{Pei2014} is a 3D HFB solver based on multi-resolution analysis and multi-wavelet expansion; {\sc LISE} is a 3D HFB solver \cite{Jin2021} employing the discrete variable representation (or Lagrange-mesh method) and fast Fourier transforms; and there are also 3D HFB solvers based on the contour integral of the Green's function using the shifted Krylov subspace method \cite{Jin2017,Kashiwaba2020}.

 The major difference between basis-based and mesh-based methods is the treatment of one-quasiparticle continuum space \cite{Belyaev1987,Michel2008,Pei2011,Dobaczewski2013}.
-In the case of coordinate-space methods, the discretized continuum strongly depends on the geometry of the spatial box and the grid size.
+In the case of coordinate-space methods, the discretized continuum strongly depends on the geometry of the spatial box, the grid size, and the method employed for the representation of derivatives.
 For large 3D boxes and dense grids, the size of the discretized continuum space quickly becomes intractable as the maximum allowed quasiparticle energy increases.

 A promising approach to the coordinate-space HFB problem is the canonical-basis HFB method proposed in Refs.\ \cite{Reinhard1997, Tajima2004}.
 The one-body density matrix is diagonal in the canonical basis (or natural orbits), and its eigenstates are spatially localized if the nucleus is particle-bound.
 Because of this localization, the single-particle (s.p.) continuum level density is significantly reduced.